AymenHARRATH/MyLittleRadio/README.md

 - **Unit Testing**: Implemented unit tests for both `StationsFeature` and `StationDetailsFeature`, as well as for the `ApiManager` dependency.

-## Trade-offs / Decisions
+## Decisions

-- **Stopping the Player on Back from the Detail Page**: Evaluated three potential solutions:
+- **Stopping the Player on Back from the Detail Page**:
-  1. Stop the player after the playback effect completes by calling the player's stop method.
-  2. In the view's `onDisappear` method, create a `Task` that injects the player client dependecy and calls stop.
-  3. Create a custom back button that, upon tap, invokes an action in the reducer to stop the player. **→ Solution Implemented**
+- A decision was made to keep the player active on the stations list view and indicate the currently playing station in its corresponding cell.

-## Tasks Not Completed Due to Time Limitations
+## Planned Tasks Not Achieved Due to Time Limitations

 - Refactor and implement unit tests for the player manager (similar to what was done for the API manager).
 - Develop advanced player functionalities such as pause and time-shifting for supported stations.
 - Silence runtime warnings: `Perceptible state was accessed but is not being tracked`.
+- Handle player manager errors.
+- Etc...